 Crystal Bridges is committed to helping teachers learn about American art and art history so they will feel comfortable using artworks from the Museum’s permanent collection to supplement their classroom curriculum in a variety of subjects.
+Professional development at Crystal Bridges is not just for art teachers!
+Teachers of all subject areas can find relevant connections to their curriculum and are encouraged to register.
 A number of teacher professional development programs are available throughout the year at little or no cost.

 William Reese Company Teacher Fellowship

 The William Reese Company Teacher Fellowship seeks to enrich high school curriculum by encouraging research into the development of interdisciplinary connections between American art and core curriculum subjects of language arts, history, social studies, and the sciences.
 Administered by the Crystal Bridges Library, the Fellowship is designed to encourage creative research projects that draw on the assets of the Library to create arts-integrated curriculum that will enhance traditional teaching methods and student engagement.

 Crystal Bridges’ Education Department has also developed several Classroom Connections resources that connect specific works of art with school curricula and offer suggestions for lessons in the classroom.
 New Classroom Connections are developed each semester.